On the 4d/3d/2d view of the SCFT/VOA correspondence: 3d TQFT and rank zero SCFT

-for the the appropriate choice of $V$-module category.
-One can always choose the module category to coincide with the image of this functor, however, it still remains to show that non-isomorphic lines produce non-isomorphic modules.
+for the appropriate choice of (derived) category of $V$-module.
+One can choose the module category to coincide with the image of this functor, however, it remains to show that non-isomorphic lines produce non-isomorphic modules.
 Furthermore, there might be independent mathematically natural choices of the module category, which can be compared to the image of $\cC_\cT$.
-Certainly if one expects the surface operators in 4d to generate all the necessary modules of the VOA, then by the above argument they descend to the line operators in 3d.
+Certainly if one expects the surface operators in 4d to generate all the necessary modules of the VOA, then by the earlier argument they descend to the line operators in 3d.

-One particularly nice case is when $\cC_\cT$ is a (non-unitary) Modular Tensor Category (MTC) with finitely many simple objects (which is part of the standard definition of MTC).
-Then the TQFT $\cT$ follows by the Turaev construction \cite{}, and may be referred to as the non-unitary Turaev-type TQFT.
-There is certainly a one-to-one correspondence between simple lines and simple V-modules in this case, which may be seen as the non-unitary case of RCFT/TQFT.
+One particularly nice case is when $\cC_\cT$ is a (non-unitary) Modular Tensor Category (MTC) with finitely many simple objects (which is part of the standard definition of MTC \cite{book:BK}).
+Then the TQFT $\cT$ follows by the famous construction \cite{Reshetikhin:1991tc,book:T} and is semi-simple.
+There is certainly a one-to-one correspondence between simple lines and simple V-modules in this case, which may be seen as the non-unitary incarnation of RCFT/TQFT.
 The prototypical example of this follows from the class of AD theories:

-which have non-unitary minimal models for their VOA, and a nice MTC $\cC_{2n}$ of ordinary highest-weight modules with finitely many simple objects.
+which have non-unitary minimal models for their VOA, and a nice MTC $\cC_{2n}$ of ordinary highest-weight modules, with finitely many simple objects.
 In \cite{Dedushenko:2018bpp} an evidence was given that such AD theories, after the $\Z_N$-twisted reduction (here $N=2n+3$) and the 3d A-twist, give precisely the TQFT associated with the MTC $\cC_{2n}$.
 In the next subsection we will see why TQFTs for such AD theories are expected to be especially nice.

-More generally, $\cC_\cT$ can have infinitely many simple objects \cite{}, can fail to be semisimple, or perhaps something else can go wrong.
+More generally, $\cC_\cT$ can have infinitely many simple objects, can fail to be semisimple, or perhaps something else might go wrong.
 A prototypical example is the class of AD theories